 Dr. Sebesvari heads the Environmental Vulnerability and Ecosystem Services (EVES) Section.
+As of 1 January 2020, Dr. Sebesvari is also the Officer-in-Charge for UNU-EHS.
 She is an ecologist and environmental scientist with a focus on original research and decision support in the context of ecosystem-based disaster risk reduction (Eco-DRR) and adaptation (EbA) guided by social-ecological vulnerability and risk assessments.
 Additionally, she focuses on soil and water degradation particularly in the context of disaster risk reduction, climate change adaptation and the impacts of certain adaptation practices on the quality and long term sustainability of soil and water resources.

 Dr. Sebesvari lectures in the UNU-EHS – University Bonn Joint MSc Programme “Geography of Environmental Risks and Human Security” in Bonn with a course on “Ecosystem based approaches for disaster risk reduction and climate change adaptation”.
 She supervises PhD and MSc students in topics related to environmental degradation and ecosystem-based approaches to disaster risk reduction and adaptation.